Mahdi-Kalfat/EmergencySystem4Twin5/README.md

 npm run dev |

 🙏 Acknowledgments

-Thanks to our academic mentors for their valuable feedback.
+We express our sincere gratitude to our academic mentors for their guidance and feedback throughout the development of this project.

-Special thanks to all contributors for their effort and collaboration.
+Special thanks to the contributors for their collaboration and commitment.

-Project inspired by real-world emergency response protocols and open-source tools.
+Project inspired by real-world emergency medical systems and built using open-source technologies.